AmandaLarsen/Thesis-Polynomiel-Term-Structure-Models/README.md

-# Master Thesis
+# Master Thesis Repository

-This repository contains all code used throughout the master thesis.
+This repository contains all code used in the master thesis:

+> Polynomiel Term Structure Model

-The repository is structured according to the different sections of the thesis, such that each folder contains the scripts related to a specific part of the project.
-This makes it easier to reproduce the results, figures, simulations, estimations, and forecasts presented throughout the thesis.
+The repository is organized according to the structure of the thesis to ensure reproducibility of all empirical results, figures, simulations, estimations, and forecasting exercises.

+---

-## Repository Structure
+# Repository Structure

-The repository includes code for the following sections:

-### 1. Data Handling
+## 1. Data Handling
+Code related to:
+- Data cleaning
+- Construction of OIS discount curves
+- EURIBOR swap data processing
+- Interpolation and smoothing procedures
+- Data preparation for estimation

+---

-### 2. Simulation Study
+## 2. Simulation Study
+Code related to:
+- Simulation of all the models

-### 3. Results and Model Optimization
+## 3. Results and Model Optimization

-#### 3.1 Baseline Models
+### 3.1 Baseline Models
-Code for the baseline Vasicek and CIR model specifications.
+Implementation and estimation of the baseline model specifications.

-#### 3.2 Initial Model
+### 3.2 Initial Model
-Code for the initial multicurve model setup and estimation.
+Code for the initial multicurve model setup.

-#### 3.3 Optimizing the Model
+### 3.3 Optimizing the Model
-Code for the 5 Optimized Models, includning UKF.
+- Optimization 1
+- Optimization 2
+- Optimization 3
+- Optimization 4
+- Optimization 5
+- Unscented Kalman Filter extension

-#### 3.4 Volatility Comparison
+### 3.4 Volatility Comparison
-Code used for volatility analysis and comparison across models.
+Code for volatility analysis and comparison across model specifications.

-#### 3.5 Swap Pricing and Forecasting
+### 3.5 Swap Pricing and Forecasting

-## Purpose
+Code related to:
+- Rolling window estimation

+---

+# Reproducibility

-The purpose of this repository is to ensure reproducibility of all empirical results and analyses presented in the thesis.
+All code has been structured to reproduce the empirical results and figures presented throughout the thesis.